josheryn/textexpander-typing-game/README.database.md

    - You can monitor the progress in the deployment logs

 5. **Database Initialization**:
-   After the app is deployed, you need to initialize the database:
+   The database will be automatically initialized when the application starts for the first time.
+The server checks if the database tables exist and creates them if they don't.

+   You can monitor the initialization process in the application logs:
-   - Go to the "Console" tab in your app's dashboard
+   - Go to the "Logs" tab in your app's dashboard
-   - Run the database initialization command:
-     ```
-     npm run db:init
-     ```
+   - Look for messages like "Database tables not found.
+Initializing database..." and "Database initialization completed successfully"

 6. **Access Your Application**:
    - Once deployment is complete, click on the app URL to access your application